 Where to find: normally the boutiques I pull from are my former or recurrent clients, appearing in my editorials is an added bonus

-Minus: not every month of the year is good for this collaboration - you won't be allowed to borrow something during sales season and the thing you wanted for your story might be gone by the time you are ready to shoot.
+Minus: not every month of the year is good for this collaboration - you won't be allowed to borrow something during the sales season and the thing you wanted for your story might be gone by the time you are ready to shoot.
 Also be ready to add "provided by XXX boutique" to all the wardrobe credits because the boutique is after advertising itself, not it's wardrobe's designers

 Renting The Wardrobe